luyadev/luya/docs/guide/app-openapi.md

 In order to ensure all the actions have the correct verbs its recommend to use the {{luya\base\Module::$rulRule}} variable, which can declare or override actuall {{yii\rest\UrlRule}} patters or add extraPattersn:

-An example of how to defined whether an actrin is only allowed for post or not, which is also taken into account when rendering the OpenApi file:
+An example of how to defined whether an actrin is only allowed for post or not, which is also taken into account when rendering the OpenAPI file:

 ```php
 public $apiRules = [